Inclusive learning for students with specific learning difficulties/differences

 - How to develop more inclusive learning resources

-You may like to before look at the Inclusive Learning and Teaching section of Imperial's Teaching Toolkit.
+You may like to look at the Inclusive learning and teaching section of Imperial's Teaching Toolkit before attending this workshop.